 What is Random Sampling?

-In this post, I'll explain what random sampling is, the different types of random sampling you might come across and an alternative to the random sampling that you may want to consider.
+In this post, I'll explain what random sampling is and the different types of random sampling you might come across and an alternative to the random sampling that you may want to consider.

 What is random sampling?